lyft/clutch/docs/advanced/security-auditing.md

   // highlight-end
 ```

-### Sinks

-Sinks asynchronously propagate events to other systems after they are persisted to Clutch's database.

-Clutch ships with a logging sink as a scaffold for your own, as well as a sink for Slack.

-Adding and customizing audit sinks lets you save or process infrastructure events however appropriate for your needs.

 ### Module

 Clutch's audit events can also be viewed by querying the audit module if it is enabled.